tekumara/notes/aws-kms.md

 See [Allows key users to use the KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users)

+## Use SSE-KMS

+Use SSE-KMS as the transparent encryption mechanism rather than SSE-S3 because:

+- better audit trail than standard S3 access logging because it logs the IAM principal that accessed the object.
+- limits the potential disclosure of highly sensitive objects if another role (with blanket s3:GetObject \* access) in the same account is compromised, as the KMS key can specify only certain allowed principals have access.

 ## Troubleshooting

 com.amazonaws.services.kms.model.AWSKMSException: The ciphertext refers to a customer master key that does not exist, does not exist in this region, or you are not allowed to access.